poseidon/matchbox/examples/etc/matchbox/README.md

 ## gRPC API Credentials

-Create FAKE TLS credentials for running the `bootcfg` gRPC API examples.
+Create FAKE TLS credentials for running the `matchbox` gRPC API examples.

-**DO NOT** use these certificates for anything other than running `bootcfg` examples.
+**DO NOT** use these certificates for anything other than running `matchbox` examples.
 Use your organization's production PKI for production deployments.

-Navigate to the example directory which will be mounted as `/etc/bootcfg` in examples:
+Navigate to the example directory which will be mounted as `/etc/matchbox` in examples:

-    cd coreos-baremetal/examples/etc/bootcfg
+    cd coreos-baremetal/examples/etc/matchbox

 Set certificate subject alt names which should be used by exporting `SAN`.
-Use the DNS name or IP at which `bootcfg` is hosted.
+Use the DNS name or IP at which `matchbox` is hosted.

     # for examples on metal0 or docker0 bridges
     export SAN=IP.1:127.0.0.1,IP.2:172.18.0.2

     # production example
-    export SAN=DNS.1:bootcfg.example.com
+    export SAN=DNS.1:matchbox.example.com

 Create a fake `ca.crt`, `server.crt`, `server.key`, `client.crt`, and `client.key`.
 Type 'Y' when prompted.